Arcky97/Pokemon-Kyrac/README.md

 - The Poke Ball when the follower appears/dissapears is now the same kind of Poké Ball the follower was caught/received in.

 - Updated the check for when the Yacht Quest (Quest 7) is completed.

+### V1.28.8A - Release July 23 2023

+- Changed the Choice/Menu Skin.

+- Changed the Message Skin.

+- Changed the Name Window Skin.

+- Edited the colors for text to match with the Dark Skin.

+- Edited the UI_PokeMart to use the correct skins.

+- Removed the Message Skin option from the Settings Menu.

+- Removed the Choice/Menu Skin option from the Settings Menu.

 ## Credits: